MohammadMdv/GNN_deepening/README.md

 when `--type_model=SGC` and `--type_trick=IdenityMapping` co-occur, `IdentityMapping` has higher priority.

 ## How to Contribute
-You are welcome to make any type of contributions.
-Here we provide a brief guidance to add your own deep GCN models and tricks.
+You are welcome to make any type of contribution.
+Here we provide brief guidance to add your own deep GCN models and tricks.

 #### Add your own model
 Several simple steps to add your own deep GCN model `<DeepGCN>`.

-1. Create a python file named `<DeepGCN>.py`
+1. Create a Python file named `<DeepGCN>.py`
 2. Implement your own model as a `torch.nn.Module`, where the class name is recommended to be consistent with your filename `<DeepGCN>`
-3. Make sure the commonly-used hyperparameters is consistent with ours (listed as follows).
+3. Make sure the commonly-used hyperparameters are consistent with ours (listed as follows).
 To create any new hyperparameter, add it in `options/base_options.py`.
 ```
  --dim_hidden        # hidden dimension
  --num_layers        # number of GCN layers